Mahmoud Rizk

-Mahmoud Rizk (محمود رزق; born 1 January 1990) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League side Al Ittihad.
+Mahmoud Rizk (محمود رزق; born 1 November 1993) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League side Future.

 Rizk moved from El Mansoura to Al Ahly in 2015 with a 5-year contract, but he was loaned to El Entag El Harby for one year, during his first season with El Entag El Harby, he got an Anterior cruciate ligament injury; however the club signed him on a permanent deal from Al Ahly at the end of the season.
 In 2017, he renewed his contract with El Entag El Harby for 2 years.
 Despite renewing his contract, he was released by the club at the end of the 2017–18 Egyptian Premier League season, and he later joined Al Ittihad on a free transfer.